pmndrs/drei/README.md

   minDepthThreshold={0.9} // Lower edge for the depthTexture interpolation (default = 0)
   maxDepthThreshold={1} // Upper edge for the depthTexture interpolation (default = 0)
   depthScale={1} // Scale the depth factor (0 = no depth, default = 0)
   depthToBlurRatioBias={0.25} // Adds a bias factor to the depthTexture before calculating the blur amount [blurFactor = blurTexture * (depthTexture + bias)].
 It accepts values between 0 and 1, default is 0.25.
-An amount > 0 of bias makes sure that the blurTexture is not too sharp because of the multiplication with the depthTexture debug={0} /* Depending on the assigned value, one of the following channels is shown:
+An amount > 0 of bias makes sure that the blurTexture is not too sharp because of the multiplication with the depthTexture distortionMap={distortionTexture} // The texture to create a distortion map.
+The black and white values map to the perceived distortion distortion={1} // How much the distortion map affects the material (default = 0) debug={0} /* Depending on the assigned value, one of the following channels is shown:
     0 = no debug
     1 = depth channel